Adventure Cruises in Lombok

-A hike through the forests of Lombok will bring intrepid visitors to the mighty Sindang Gila, a spectacular 40 metre tiered waterfall!
-It is the perfect spot for a snack or small lunch and, to cool off, visitors can swim with the locals at the waterfall’s frothing base.
+A hike through the forests of Lombok will bring intrepid visitors to the mighty Sindang Gila, a spectacular 40-meter tiered waterfall!
+It is the perfect spot for a snack or small lunch; visitors can swim with the locals at the waterfall’s frothing base to cool off.
 Along the way, travelers will be granted stunning views of the famous rice fields of Lombok, stretching all the way to the shore.
-This is an excellent opportunity to see locals harvesting the rice and to marvel at the ancient irrigation system still used to this day.
+This is an excellent opportunity to see locals harvesting the rice and marvel at the ancient irrigation system still used today.

 No trip to Lombok, however, is complete without experiencing the Gili Islands.
-As part of your Indonesia luxury cruise, you will be given the opportunity to explore the magical coral reefs of Gili Sulat.
-One of the lesser known Gili Islands, Gili Sulat remains largely undeveloped, its interior covered in thick mangrove forests.
-The area is perfect for hiking, swimming and kayaking.
-Gili Sulat’s hidden beauty, though, is below the water’s surface.
+As part of your Indonesia luxury cruise, you will be allowed to explore the magical coral reefs of Gili Sulat.
+One of the lesser-known Gili Islands, Gili Sulat remains largely undeveloped, its interior covered in thick mangrove forests.
+The area is perfect for hiking, swimming, and kayaking.
+However, Gili Sulat’s hidden beauty is below the water’s surface.
 Strap on your snorkel gear to uncover stunning underwater gardens, multi-colored coral, and clownfish darting among the anemones.